 The leisurely family meal, a staple for countless generations of Americans, has been taken off the table by the cold realities of 21st Century lifestyles.
 Parents juggle long work days, daily commutes, their children’s after-school activities, and endless demands of running a household.
 There just isn’t time.

 But, families that eat meals together reap long-term benefits that feed the body, mind, and spirit.

-And that’s why Family, Career and Community Leaders of America (FCCLA) is launching a national campaign – FCCLA@TheTable.
+And that’s why Family, Career and Community Leaders of America (FCCLA) launched a national campaign called FCCLA@TheTable.

 Stronger Families One Meal At a Time

 Research about families sharing meals together is compelling.

 The culinary stakes needn’t be high.
 You can prepare a simple dinner, like soup and sandwiches.
 Those comfortable in the kitchen can plan more elaborate meals.

 The events can be spiced up with special themes: breakfast for dinner, international night, one-pot dinners, or a winter picnic in the living room.
 The choices are endless.

 - Regular family meals promote healthy eating habits and create a bond between parents and their children.